srinivaskikkuru/APEX-Support/Data validation (Project Number).md

 3. **Security**: Always implement server-side validation even if client-side validation exists
 4. **Accessibility**: Ensure error messages are accessible to screen readers
 5. **Consistency**: Use similar validation patterns throughout your application

-## Contributing

-Feel free to contribute additional validation examples or improvements by creating a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.